 The Gottman Institute has more than 40 years of research under its belt.
 It provides live workshops and take-home training materials for couples, but many therapists have also trained using the Gottman Institute’s methods.

 5. Imago relationship therapy

 Imago relationship therapy, developed by Dr. Harville Hendrix and Dr. Helen LaKelly Hunt in 1980, emphasizes the connection between adult relationships and childhood experiences.

 6. Solution-focused therapy

-If you’re experiencing a particular issue or want to work toward a specific goal, solution-focused therapy is a model to consider.
+If you’re dealing with a particular issue, experiencing burnout, or trying to work toward a specific goal, solution-focused therapy is a model to consider.

 7. Get crafty

-“Having a physically visible vision board can help remind you of your shared desires and goals for when you are having issues within the relationship,” Louis says.
+“Having a physically visible vision board can help remind you of your shared desires and goals for when you’re having issues within the relationship,” Louis says.

-She advises couples to get crafty by writing down goals and collecting pictures that embody your relationship desires.
+She advises couples to get crafty by writing down goals and collecting pictures that embody their relationship desires.